jacta5/culcurateQuestDoc/docs/ja.md

    - No external links or purchase opportunities are provided.
 If necessary, parental gates are implemented.

 ---
+For more details regarding our advertising policy, please refer to [Culcurate Quest Advertising Policy](https://jacta5.github.io/culcurateQuestDoc/culcurateQuestAdvertisingPolicy).

 ### Contact Information
 For inquiries regarding this Privacy Policy, please contact us at: